 There are certain moments in life that will make a person weep with pure happiness.
-Maybe it was the birth of your first child, the day you got married, or for some, it may have been the day you got divorced.
+Maybe it was the birth of your first child, the day you got married.
+For some, it may have been the day you got divorced.

-It should go without saying therefore, that drinking any one of these exceptional and high quality whiskies will probably result in the same reaction.
+It should go without saying therefore, that drinking any one of these high quality and great whiskies will probably result in the same reaction.

 Released to celebrate the 50-year tenure of Richard Paterson as Master Distiller at The Dalmore, this malt has an impressive age statement and price tag to match.
 There are only 50 exclusive decanters.
 Each is made by Baccarat and housed in a Linley case, available, with each costing £50,000 and being hand filled to order.

 It has been matured in Mathusalem, oloroso sherry casks before being finished in Champagne casks.
 The nose is rich with oak and orchard tones, with lots of fruit and caramel notes.
 On the palate these become more refined and luxurious and the oak really starts to show itself.
 The finish is strong, with more sweetness and a lovely depth to it.

 This is a rare bottle indeed, with only 780 in existence.
 It was released as part of Chivas’s Distillery Reserve Collection that celebrated their single malt distilleries with bottlings of some of the oldest and rarest Whiskies from each.
 This Scapa 23 Year Old is truly remarkable and will definitely have you weeping once you try it.

 The nose is warming and filled with oak from the barrel, with a lovely vanilla and cinnamon quality to it.
 The body is light and refreshing, with smooth honeyed tones coming out.
 There is a lovely warming spice to this dram that goes perfectly with the vanilla sweetness of the nose.
 There is something of Christmas cake feel to it all.
 The finish is long and gentle, with a delicate lightness and more spicy sweetness.